Rich Piana Cause Of Death: Bodybuilder Suffered Heart Attack

-As the bodybuilding and fitness world mourns the death of Rich Piana, the medical condition that hospitalized him two weeks ago has been kept out of the public.
+As the bodybuilding and fitness world mourns the death of Rich Piana, the medical condition that had been kept out of the public for two weeks is now known.

-Friday afternoon, it was reported by former pro bodybuilder Dave Palumbo that Piana, 46, suffered a heart attack and had been on life support.
+Friday afternoon, it was reported by retired bodybuilder Dave Palumbo that Piana, 46, suffered a heart attack and had been on life support.
 News of Piana’s condition broke August 11, when several online news outlets reported that Piana was in a coma.
 At least one outlet reported that he died, but later retracted the story.

 Piana was reportedly breathing on his own earlier this week, but never regained consciousness.
 He died early Friday, August 25.

-Piana was one of the most visible figures in the fitness industry in recently years.
+Piana was one of the most visible figures in the fitness industry in recent years.
 He was open about his aggressive doses of steroids and other performance-enhancing drugs, which also pegged him one of the most controversial characters in bodybuilding.
 A former Mr. California, Piana often attacked the supplement industry, calling out products for filler ingredients with no nutritional value.
-He gave bodybuilders an alternative with his 5 Percent Nutrition Real Food line of supplements made entirely with food items.
+He gave bodybuilders an alternative with his 5% Nutrition Real Food line of supplements.

 In the gym, and in life, you've always got to do #WhateverItTakes.
 Who knows, #1DayYouMay have a #5PercentMentality.
 If you #LoveItKILLIT. pic.twitter.com/dM1lbfP6Uf